civicmapper/csc-docs/_docs/common_tasks/geocoding.md

 # Setup

 To geocode locations in an excel table, it is necessary to install the [ArcGIS Excel Add In](https://doc.arcgis.com/en/maps-for-office/).
+Note that this product is not compatible with Mac operating systems.
 The user must also have a **feature class** available in their ArcGIS Online account to which the data can be linked.

 _BEFORE YOU START_

 Make sure that the two fields (columns) of data you will be linking are in the *same format*.
 Note the names of these fields.
+    -   To join the two fields, the values must match exactly.
+    -   The join will be case sensitive
+    -   For example 'G123' will not match with 'G_123'

 **Viewing an Attribute Table in ArcGIS Online**